 Harry has more than 40 Australian and US feature film credits as camera operator, Steadicam operator, and second unit DOP.
 He also works as Director of Photography on documentaries and factual programs.
 Married to director Sonya Pemberton, the husband and wife creative team thrive on tackling stories of science together.

-Before joining the Genepool team, Jo was the Development Producer for the Melbourne based documentary company 360 Degree Films.
+Jo joined the Genepool team in March 2013.
+Previously Jo was the Development Producer for the Melbourne based documentary company 360 Degree Films from April 2009 – September 2012.
 Whilst at Genepool Jo has been AP on Tales of the Unexpected and Field/Line Producer on Uranium – Twisting the Dragon’s Tail.
 In her spare time, Jo is a volunteer at the Science Congress.

 Daniella is an award-winning Director and Producer of documentary and factual television with a passion for science storytelling.
 Daniella has experience as an independent producer, a consultant Director, as well as high level factual and documentary development consultant, for independent production companies generating proposals for local and international singles and series.
 She was also a teenage ballroom dancing champion.

-Richard Driver is the Managing Director of Greenstone TV.
-Richard has over 25 years experience across a diverse range of roles in the industry.
+Richard Driver is the Chairman of Greenstone TV.
+Richard has over twenty-five years experience across a diverse range of roles in the industry.
 Starting on-air at TVNZ as the host of its flagship music show ‘Radio With Pictures’.